-The Shoot-Out Prospect is the combination of two properties, Shoot-Out East and Shoot-Out West, and consists of 161 claims covering a surface area of approximatively 7,526 hectares located in the Raglan Belt of northern Quebec.
+The Shoot-Out Prospect is the combination of two properties, Shoot-Out East and Shoot-Out West, and consists of 185 claims covering a surface area of approximatively 7,526 hectares located in the Raglan Belt of northern Quebec.
 The Company has a 100% ownership interest in this property that is subject to a 3% NSR in favour of the original vendors, one of which is a director and officer of the Company.
-In the year ended December 31, 2013, the Company has impaired this exploration and evaluation assets for a total amount of \$345,363.
+As of December 31, 2013, the Company has impaired this exploration and evaluation asset for a total amount of \$345.363.